Murataydinunimi/dbt_gostudent/README.md

 #Load the tables
 python load_data.py
 ```
 We can now go to pgadmin in  **http://localhost:8888/**.
-To do it, you need to create a new server.
+There, you need to create a new server.
 Give a name to the server and enter the connection details as

 ![{5BA8FA3F-AC89-4D2B-B133-BCE416D969E4}](https://github.com/user-attachments/assets/cf27c1c7-f8bb-4c39-bf6f-22858513ec03)